-Podcast a multi-media digital file, usually an audio or video discussion on a particular topic such as travel, business, music that can be listened to.
+A podcast is an audio or video discussion on a particular topic such as travel, business, or music that can be listened to.
 They’re accessible in the same file format so that the audience can enjoy the same way each time.
-Podcasts are often found on YouTube, Spotify, iTunes, however, they are also available on websites.
+Podcasts are often found on YouTube, Spotify, and iTunes.
+However, they are also available on websites.
 If you are looking forward to starting your podcast, I will guide you through the entire process for a better understanding, and hopefully, I will be able to motivate you to do it right away.
-Let’s dive deeper into the topic of how to start a podcast in 2021.
+Let’s dive deeper into the topic of how to start a podcast in 2023.

 Why Start a Podcast?